Bucs know what to expect from Vikings' backup QB

-MINNEAPOLIS -- While Mike Zimmer waits for the return of quarterback Sam Bradford, who missed last week with a knee injury, this week's opponent isn't so sure Zimmer might be better off sticking with backup Case Keenum.
+MINNEAPOLIS -- While Mike Zimmer ruled out quarterback Sam Bradford for the second consecutive week with a knee injury, Sunday's opponent isn't so sure Zimmer might be better off sticking with backup Case Keenum anyway.

 The Tampa Bay Buccaneers, who come to Minnesota on Sunday, have seen plenty of Keenum through the years and haven't enjoyed the experience.